-During that random early freeze back in November, you undoubtedly unpacked your winter clothing, that adorable Bark n Purr sweater you bought for Fido, and all manner of fleecy blanketry.
-But keeping warm in winter goes beyond wearing parkas and Texas Longhorns footie pajamas and curling up by the fire.
-You’ve got to keep your tummy toasty too.
+It’s November, time to unpack your winter clothing, that adorable Bark n Purr sweater you bought for Fido, and all manner of fleecy blanketry, and cross your fingers for some cold weather.
+When the cool breezes finally come, it’s important to note that keeping warm in winter goes beyond wearing parkas and Texas Longhorns footie pajamas and curling up by the fire.
+You’ve got to keep your tummy toasty, too.

 “Caffeine.
 Nicotine.
 Alcohol.
 All your legal vices under one roof.
 Welcome!”